joelr/developer.everydayhero.com/content/pages.md

 The `uid` of the user that you want to create a page for.

 birthday : _required_ **string**<br/>
-Your birthday.
+Your birthday, format "YYYY-MM-DD".
 In some countries there are age restrictions on fundraising and further action might need to be taken depending on the age provided.

 name : _optional_ **string**<br/>
 The desired name for your new supporter page.
 Defaults to the user's preferred name.